Sunday, 4 October 2020

 On the 1911 census, Harry is also working at the gas company as a hammerman and living at 110 Ormside St, Old Kent Rd, Peckham, Camberwell S E. His parents and sister lived next door at 95 Ormside Street, which happens to be the same address as her future in-laws, the Bulbrooks.
 This census shows that his wife, Florence, was born in Witney, Oxford, and two of the children were born in Deptford and one in Camberwell.
 What's wonderful about the 1911 census is that it was filled out by the occupant, not the enumerator, so this is Harry's handwriting.

-The 1918 list of electoral registers lists his wife at 527 Canterbury Rd, Old Kent Rd, S.E.
+The 1918 list of electoral registers has his wife at 527 Canterbury Rd, Old Kent Rd, S.E.
 15, Camberwell.
 James Henry is also listed as absent and listed as NM (naval/military) for qualification.

 On September 22, 1915, he enlisted in the Royal Engineers.
 He was attached to Battalion 131st Field Company.
 The 131st FCE joined the 26th Division on April 25, 1915.
 His service number was 66589.

 Harry was one of the sick.
-On May 4, 1917, he was transferred to the sick convoy.
-He was suffering from Pyrexia, which is a fancy word for a fever.
+On May 3, 1917, he was transferred to #31 Casualty Clearing Station.
+He was suffering from Pyrexia, which is a fancy word for a fever; most likely, he had malaria.
 It could have been caused by a viral infection.
-Here is more information about that theatre of operation
+Here is more information about that theatre of operation.
+I do not know when he returned to his unit, but I don't think he was at the casualty station long.

 To make matters worse, in July 1917, his oldest son, James Henry Thomas Vincent Brooker, drowned at the Greenwich pier.
 He was only 11 years old.